 Coconut Flour (or almond flour) : Coconut flour is best here because it makes the crust melt-in-your-mouth shortbread-like.
 But if you can't eat coconuts, almond flour works too.
 Just split the maple syrup and coconut oil in half to start.
 Coconut flour is much more absorbent so you need twice as much liquid as almond flour needs.

-Coconut oil : I'm not thrilled with using coconut oil, but it's a necessary binder in this recipe.
+Coconut oil : Coconut oil is a necessary binder in this recipe.
 To keep the coconut flavor at bay, use refined coconut oil.
 It's not quite as nutritious as virgin coconut oil, but it also doesn't taste coconut-y.